tombrille/svelteplot/src/routes/features/projections/+page.md

 ## Custom projections

-You can use custom projections:
+You can use custom projections if you need more control over the projection parameters like `scale`.

 ```svelte live
 <script>